Geological Sciences Outreach

 The Department of Geological Sciences is dedicated to undertaking outreach activities and providing presentations tailored to elementary, middle and high school students.

 We have PowerPoint presentations (with videos) and hands-on activities available (listed below).
-Alternatively, as this is a new program for us, we are actively developing new activities and presentations and are open to any suggestions about topics that may not be included below.
-Each presentation (including hands-on activity) lasts about 10-30 minutes.
-With this in mind, we typically present two to three presentations at each outreach event.
+We are actively developing new activities and presentations and are open to any suggestions about topics that may not be included below.
+Each presentation (including hands-on activity) lasts about 30 - 60 minutes.
+With this in mind, we typically present two to three presentations at each outreach event for a 2-hr session.

 At this moment, two options exist for your Geology outreach experience.

-- A few volunteers from the Department of Geological Sciences will travel to your school and give the presentation (with limited supplies).
+- A few volunteers (undergraduates and graduates) from the Department of Geological Sciences will travel to your school and give the presentation (with limited supplies).

 - Elementary, middle, high school students can come to our department where we have many microscopes and hand samples available.